shivani-kc/CAMIS-Computer-Aided-Aircraft-Maintenance-Inspection-System-for-Next-Generation-MRO/README.md

 ## 🛑 The Problem & 💡 Our Solution
 **The Status Quo:** Manual walkaround inspections are slow, highly subjective, and prone to human error caused by inspector fatigue and poor hangar lighting.
 Critical hairline cracks or early-stage corrosion often go unnoticed.
 Furthermore, isolated paper-based reports make fleet-wide structural tracking impossible.

 **The CAMIS Solution:** We replace redundant multi-stage cascading models with a **2-Stage Integrated Multi-Task Pipeline**.
-CAMIS ingests high-resolution inspection photos, physically enhances them using a 7-stage Digital Image Processing (DIP) suite, and feeds them into a state-of-the-art **RT-DETR-L** transformer.
+CAMIS ingests high-resolution inspection photos, physically enhances them using a 7-stage Digital Image Processing (DIP) suite, and feeds them into a state-of-the-art **YOLOv8l** object detection model.
 The system concurrently extracts spatial coordinates and damage severity, passing the data to an **LLM** for automated compliance reporting and Power BI for fleet-level heatmapping.

 ---